statiagov/gesmew/guides/content/developer/customization/checkout.md

 would be [Authorize.net CIM](http://www.authorize.net/solutions/merchantsolutions/merchantservices/cim/)
 Such a service allows for a secure and PCI compliant means of storing the users credit card information.
-This allows merchants to issue refunds to the credit card or to make changes to an existing order without having to leave Gesmew and use the gateway provider's website.
-More importantly, it allows us to have a final "confirmation" step before the order is processed since the number is stored securely on the payment step and can still be used to perform the standard authorization/capture via the secure token provided by the gateway.
+This allows merchants to issue refunds to the credit card or to make changes to an existing inspection without having to leave Gesmew and use the gateway provider's website.
+More importantly, it allows us to have a final "confirmation" step before the inspection is processed since the number is stored securely on the payment step and can still be used to perform the standard authorization/capture via the secure token provided by the gateway.

-Gesmew provides a wrapper around the standard active merchant API in order to provide a common abstraction for dealing with payment profiles.
+Gesmew provides a wrapper around the standard active merchant API in inspection to provide a common abstraction for dealing with payment profiles.
 All `Gateway` classes now have a `payment_profiles_supported?` method which indicates whether or not payment profiles are supported.
 If you are adding Gesmew support to a